What Are Selective Serotonin Reuptake Inhibitors (SSRIs)? Everything You Need To Know

 How often do SSRIs need to be taken?

-Depending on the type of SSRI you are prescribed, you may be directed to take one to three doses once a day.
-It usually takes a few weeks of consistent doses before you’ll notice any effects.
-It’s important to carefully follow your doctor’s medication instructions to experience the full potential benefits.
-Sticking to your self-care plan, continuing therapy, and reaching out to your doctor with any questions or concerns in the meantime can help increase the likelihood of positive effects.
+How often you take an SSRI depends on the type of SSRI you are prescribed and your unique treatment plan.
+You might be asked to take the medication for a few weeks before you notice any effects.
+Carefully follow your doctor’s medication instructions.
+Sticking to your self-care plan, continuing therapy, and reaching out to your doctor with any questions or concerns in the meantime may increase the likelihood of positive effects.

 How long does it take for SSRIs to work?

 It may take two to four weeks of regular dosing before you notice any benefit from the treatment.
 The timeline can vary somewhat depending on which medication you are prescribed.
-When you first begin taking an SSRI, your doctor will likely prescribe a specific dosage—typically, the lowest possible dose—and monitor your response over the first few weeks.
-If you consistently take your medication as directed for four to six weeks with no noticeable benefits, you can check in with your doctor to see if a higher dose or alternative medication might be more appropriate, or whether you may need to add other elements to your treatment plan.
+When you first begin taking an SSRI, your doctor may prescribe a specific dosage—typically, the lowest possible dose—and monitor your response over the first few weeks.
+If you consistently take your medication as directed for four to six weeks with no noticeable benefits, check in with your doctor to see if a higher dose or alternative medication might be more appropriate or whether you want to add other elements to your treatment plan.

-When you find an SSRI that works well for you, most doctors will recommend taking it for at least six months after you notice an improvement in symptoms to prevent your condition from returning.
-For more severe depression or other conditions, your doctor may recommend you follow a longer course of medication or even take SSRIs indefinitely.
+When you find an SSRI that works well for you, your doctor may recommend taking it for at least six months after you notice an improvement in symptoms to prevent symptoms from worsening.
+For more severe depression or other conditions, your doctor may recommend you follow a longer course of medication or take SSRIs indefinitely.
 These are common recommendations; depending on your symptoms, however, your doctor may suggest you take selective serotonin reuptake inhibitors for more or less time.

 What happens if you stop taking SSRIs?

-If you’ve been taking selective serotonin reuptake inhibitors or SSRIs for several weeks, months, or even years, suddenly stopping your medication routine can lead to withdrawal-like symptoms known as antidepressant discontinuation syndrome.
-These symptoms can include:
+If you’ve been taking selective serotonin reuptake inhibitors or SSRIs for several weeks, months, or years, suddenly stopping your medication routine can lead to withdrawal-like symptoms known as antidepressant discontinuation syndrome.
+These symptoms can include the following:

-Considering going off antidepressants after an extended period of time, it’s usually possible to taper off slowly and ultimately stop taking the medication under the careful guidance of your doctor.
+If you’re considering going off antidepressants after an extended period of time, your doctor may recommend you taper off slowly and ultimately stop taking the medication.
+However, each person is different.
+Do not take any action without consulting your doctor.
 You could experience increased adverse health effects if you stop taking this type of medication abruptly.
-You should always consult your doctor before making any changes to your SSRI dosing or routine.

 What are the side effects of SSRIs?

-Another of the potential side effects of selective serotonin reuptake inhibitors or SSRIs is an increased risk of suicidal thoughts in some individuals, particularly young adults.
+Another of the potential side effects of SSRIs is an increased risk of suicidal thoughts in some individuals, particularly young adults.
 It’s important to notify your doctor if this occurs so they can adjust your or your child’s medication accordingly.

 If you or someone you know is experiencing suicidal thoughts or behaviors, seek help immediately.
 The National Suicide Prevention Lifeline can be reached 24/7 by dialing 988.